-(This list has been updated for 2018.)
+(This guide has been updated for 2019.)

 Getting a pair of new gym shoes is the classic purchase dilemma.
 If you’re hitting the gym for weight training, you spend some time on the treadmill too.
 So what kind of shoe do you buy – one which is running oriented or a shoe designed specifically for training and lifting?

 Buying a pure-play training shoe offers all the stability you need, but could prove clunky during runs.
 Conversely, a soft running shoe is more comfortable but lacks the level of support required for weight training sessions.

 There is always a middle ground for everything, and that’s what this guide is about.
 We’ll help you find a shoe which delivers all-around performance in the gym.

 The following is our selection criteria; this applies to the shoes on the list in varying degrees.
 Since our list is not exhaustive, you can also apply it to other shoes not mentioned here:

 1. The shoe should preferably have a heel drop of 4 mm or more: The higher the drop/lift (10-12 mm), the better it is – but only if the running shoe in question is firm and stable.

 If a shoe is soft, then a higher drop shoe will prove counter-productive during weight-training sessions.
 A higher drop usually translates into more foam underneath the heel.
 If the said foam is soft, then weight loading will make the shoe unstable.